sqm-autorate/sqm-autorate/README.md

                          the number of usable speeds to keep in the history; default 100 --high-load-level <high_load_level>
-                         the relative load ratio considered high for rate change purposes; range 0.67 to 0.95; default 0.8 --reflector-type <reflector_type>
+                         the relative load ratio considered high for rate change purposes; range 0.67 to 0.95; default 0.8 --rate-controller <rate_controller>
+                         the base rate controller used to act upon the chosen shaper; default ewma --reflector-type <reflector_type>
                          not yet operable; default icmp --plugin-ratecontrol <plugin_ratecontrol>